MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-goals.md

 Teams benefit from having clear and measurable objectives.
 Tracking metrics in Microsoft Teams with your team helps the team stay on track, promoting accountability, alignment, and visibility.
 By tracking progress towards key objectives together, the team can engage in creative and agile decision-making that helps achieve objectives faster.

-It takes just a minute to create a goal in Power BI.
-Each goal has a name, owner, the current value, the target, and a status.
-You can even add start and end dates for the goal.
-Sub-metrics help you track key objectives that are needed to support a bigger goal.
+It takes just a minute to create a metric in Power BI.
+Each metric has a name, owner, the current value, the target, and a status.
+You can even add start and end dates for the metric.
+Sub-metrics help you track key objectives that are needed to support a bigger metric.

 ## Add the Power BI personal app to Teams